ITS-DevAccount/Projects-vc-studio-bda-production/docs/Sprint-1d-1-Completion-Report.md

 ### Upstream Dependencies (What this sprint depends on)
 - ✅ Phase 1a: Multi-tenancy framework - Used for app_code isolation pattern
 - ✅ Phase 1b: Stakeholder schema - Referenced by workflow tables (created_by, assigned_to)
-- ⚠️ applications table - Required for FK constraints (needs verification)
+- ✅ Environment variables (.env.local) - Provides app_code value

 ### Downstream Dependencies (What depends on this sprint)
 - Sprint 1d.2: API endpoints - Ready to proceed (depends on database schema)